 • Auto expenses.
 Deductible out-of-pocket expenses include the cost of using your auto in providing services for a charitable organization.
-Deduct the actual
+Deduct the actual cost of gas and oil or the standard mileage rate.
+Add parking and

 This brochure contains general information for taxpayers and should not be relied upon as the only source of authority.